-At first, it might seem strange to put vegetables into a morning blended protein shake, but again, in most beginning and intermediate-level recipes you don’t taste veggies as much as you taste fruit.
+At first, it might seem strange to put vegetables into a morning blended protein shake, but again, in the most beginning and intermediate-level recipes, you don’t taste veggies as much as you taste the fruit.
 And the vegetables are key to reducing inflammation.

 For lunch, my smoothies are even greener and more “hardcore” – with chard, kale, and fresh sunflower and radish sprouts – but I’ve been at this green smoothie thing for several years now and I would not expect someone just starting out (with smoothies) to jump-in to the advanced, super-green ones.

 Wherever you happen to be on your nutritional journey, you simply start from where you are and move forward.

 This was one of my first, favorite green smoothies recipes, back when I was first easing-into the blender lifestyle.
 Try this blender recipe for lean muscle, high energy, and improved health.

 For you paleo hardcore athletes or vegan raw-fooders out there, you’ll want more advanced green smoothie recipes because this recipe below is perfect for people just starting out with green smoothies – those that are more accustomed to the standard modern diet but who want to make small steps to improve their health: